 At times, finding the right fit may be tough.
 There are multiple brands available and generally come in different sizes.
 Finding the right size depends on your age, menstrual flow, and physical activities done on daily basis.
 However, StoneSoup' s unique design cups are available in different hardness with the same size and capacity.
 The teal cup which is also known as blue cup is of medium hardness and is suitable to 95% of women.
 The vagina is totally elastic and when the cup is inserted, the muscles just cling to the cup to form a suction.

+Cup insertion and removal is a new skill that takes some time to learn it.
 Inserting and removing the cup can be very easy if your pelvic muscles are totally relaxed.
 You may need two or three cycles to get a hang of using the cup.
-To remove, sitting or squatting position is the best.
-You need to use your pelvic floor muscles to push the cup down, and then reach up and pinch the bottom of the cup.
+To insert cup stand in half squat position with one leg on a stool.
+Fold the mouth of cup in required fold and insert.
+To remove, stand or sit in half squat position, same as when you inserted.
+Now use your pelvic floor muscles to push the cup down, like putting pressure while pooping, it comes down.
+Reach up and pinch the bottom of the cup.
 Pinching the base helps to break the seal and should angle the cup slightly back to prevent the menstrual flow from spilling.

 We always suggest to try the Stonesoup cup when you are at home so that you are comfortable with the space and time available.
 After getting the confidence of the usage, you can use it anywhere.